 Several airlines require passengers to produce evidence of a recent negative COVID-19 test prior to flying.
 COVID-19 fit to travel certificates are proof that you have tested negative for Covid-19, it is not related to your risk of flying due to your pre-existing medical conditions.
 You can get a free NHS test for coronavirus if you’re showing symptoms of coronavirus.
 However, COVID-19 tests for the purpose of international travel are not available on the NHS and must be done privately.

-When are Fit to Fly certificates necessary?
+What are NON-COVID-19 Fit to Fly certificates and when are they necessary?

-- Recently discharged from hospital
+- were recently discharged from hospital

 Pregnant women will need a certificate to travel with most airlines after the 28th week of pregnancy.
 Either your GP or midwife will need to confirm that:

-- You are healthy
+- you are healthy

-- Your pregnancy is normal
+- your pregnancy is normal

-- The expected date of delivery
+- the expected date of delivery

 The cost of a Fit to Fly certificate is determined by your GP surgery and can differ significantly depending on your region.